-Upon arrival at LLNL, samples were stored at -80°C until processing.
-Plasma extract samples were reconstituted with 100 μ L 50:50 methanol:water and converted to graphite by the method of Ognibene et al. Urine samples (100 μ l) were converted, without prior processing, by the same graphitization method.
+AMS of Plasma and Urine Samples.
+Upon arrival at LLNL, samples were stored at -80 °C until processing.
+Plasma extract samples were reconstituted with 100 μ L of 50:50 methanol/water and converted to graphite by the method of Ognibene et al.36 Urine samples (100 μ L) were converted, without prior processing, by the same graphitization method.
 The urine data was not normalized for creatinine.
-All voided urine was collected, pooled by time point and volumetrically recorded prior to aliquoting and storing pooled samples.
-Briefly, the samples were evaporated and flame sealed in a quartz tube containing Cu(II) and combusted to 900°C, producing CO2.
-The CO2 is then transferred to a septa sealed glass tube containing Zn and Co and heated to 525°C, producing graphite on the Co catalyst upon cooling.
-The graphite is then removed and loaded into an aluminum sample holder for AMS analysis.
+All voided urine was collected, pooled by time point, and volumetrically recorded prior to aliquoting and storing pooled samples.
+Briefly, the samples were evaporated and flame-sealed in a quartz tube containing Cu(II) and combusted to 900 °C, producing CO2.
+The CO2 is then transferred to a septa sealed glass tube containing Zn and Co and heated to 525 °C, producing graphite on the Co catalyst.
+The graphite is then loaded into an aluminum sample holder for AMS analysis.

 AMS analysis was conducted on the 1 MV AMS, constructed and maintained by the Center for Accelerator Mass Spectrometry at LLNL.
-The current AMS operating conditions are optimized to determine the ratio of 14C:12C with a precision of 3% and sensitivity of 0.4 attomol 14C per mg of total carbon.37 Solid sample standards containing 14C/12C content of x modern are measured

-4-7 times with the collection of at least 10,000 14C counts or for 30 s, to assess the ionization and counting efficiency of BioAMS prior to sample analysis.38
+The current AMS operating conditions are optimized to determine the ratio of $^{14}C/C$ with a precision of 3% and sensitivity of 0.4 attomol ^{14}C per mg of total carbon.37 Solid sample standards containing $^{14}C/C$ content of 1.5 × modern are measured intermittently throughout the analysis to assess the ionization and counting efficiency of the spectrometer.
+The biochemical samples are measured 4-10 times with the collection of at least 10,000 ^{14}C counts or for 30 s each time.38